-Working closely with researchers from academia and industry, international regulatory agencies and other key stakeholders, we have embarked on a programme of work to explore, understand and address these barriers.
-Our initial focus has been human tissue use in asthma research and safety assessment in drug development, but the general recommendations and resources available are more widely applicable across the biosciences.
+Working closely with researchers from academia and industry, international regulatory agencies and other key stakeholders, we have embarked on a programme of work to explore, understand and address the barriers to increased human tissue use in research.

-We have carried out surveys of both the UK asthma research community and the global drug safety assessment community to better understand the extent of human tissue use and the potential barriers to wider adoption in these areas.
-Both surveys identified the same key barriers, which include:
+We have carried out surveys to map the human tissue modelling landscape, engaging the UK asthma research community and the global drug safety assessment community in order to better understand the extent of human tissue use and the potential barriers to wider adoption in these areas.
+The surveys identified similar key barriers, which include:

 - Practicalities associated with acquisition and storage of human tissue.